mlcommons/mlcube/docs/getting-started/concepts.md

 # MLCube concepts

 ### Command Line Arguments
-MLCube runtime and MLCube runners accept multiple command line arguments.
+MLCube&reg; runtime and MLCube runners accept multiple command line arguments.
 They can be classified into two categories:

 - Fixed command-specific parameters such as `--mlcube`, `--platform` and `--task` for the MLCube's `run` command, or `create_platform` and `rename_platform` for the `config` command.